SRCF/docs/source/timeout/compare.rst

      - No
      - Yes (cannot toggle on/off)
    * - Other features
-     - Live captioning
+     - Live captioning, external live streaming
      - Simultaneous multi-screenshare (not on mobile/breakout rooms)
      - Native Outlook integration
      - Native Google calendar and Gmail integration
      - Live streaming
    * - Other notes
-     - Hosted in Cambridge
+     - Hosted in Cambridge, BigBlueButton offers best teaching-oriented experience -
-     -
      - Can display at most 8 people simultaneously
      - Lacks permissions/roles